A quick guide to different types of advertising for different purposes

 Interactive advisor banners are an engaging approach to help create an emotional experience for consumers, build powerful brand awareness, and increase click-through rates through relevant content.
 Studies have shown that consumers are 2.5 times more likely to interact with these types of ads than with regular ad options.

 Animated GIF or flash ads are types of advertising that take more time to create than a text or standard image but they are worth the investment.
 Animated ads give your customers up to 30 seconds to get your message across.
 Animation can also help to simplify your message, and stories can be told through moving images instead of said with plain text (which can be a little boring).

 These are similar to static ads, and are displayed across a users screen - usually at the top.

-Writer Kim Gordon said you have to put your ads where your customers are.
-This allows you to reach your ideal customers with the right message, in the right place at the right time.
-If you’re thinking about social media sites like Facebook, Twitter, or YouTube you already have an idea about the best places to put your ads.
-Indeed, social media is a game changer in the world of digital advertising.
-Let’s take a closer look on different types of ads online.
+Place your ads to reach your ideal customers with the right message, in the right place at the right time.
+If you’re thinking about social media sites like Facebook, Twitter, or YouTube, you already have an idea about the best places to put your ads.
+Indeed, social media is a game-changer in the world of digital advertising.
+Let’s take a closer look at different types of advertising online.

 - Search ads- you can utilize this by activating your Google Adwords account or similar advertising platforms.

 - Pay per click (PPC) ads- provide instant gratification simply because you can expect increased traffic to your website hours after launching a campaign.
 Advertisers can monitor how much they spend with PPC as well as what keywords did trigger traffic to the website.
 Some of the biggest advantages of PPC Ads are lower advertising expenses, greater control over your ad campaigns and more accurate customer targeting.